Aliases for NLK Gene

 GeneCards Summary for NLK Gene

-NLK (Nemo-Like Kinase) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include identical protein binding and magnesium ion binding.
-An important paralog of this gene is MAPK1.
+NLK (Nemo Like Kinase) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPK7.